How Do I Stop Chasing People Who Do Not Put In Effort

 you want to prove something to yourself

-How to stop chasing for good
+How to Stop Chasing for Good

-1. Match what you are receiving
+Match what you’re receiving

-If the energy drops, your effort should too.
+If the energy drops, your effort drops too.Stop initiating everything

-Let them show you something.
+Let them show you something.Stop rewarding inconsistency

-Responding fast to slow effort does not help you.
+Responding fast to slow effort doesn’t help you.Believe patterns

-5. Pull back when they pull back
+Inconsistency is communication.Pull back when they pull back

-Not to play games, but to see what they do.
+Not to play games, but to see what they do.Remember your worth

-As Episode 129 reminded you through every story, you are not supposed to carry connection alone.
+You are not supposed to carry connection alone.

 Where You Go From Here

-You stop chasing when you realize your energy is valuable.
 Anyone who wants to be in your life will meet you.
-Anyone who does not meet you is not meant to stay.

-Your effort is a gift.
 Give it to the people who give it back.

 If you want the next step, read How Do I Know If She’s Actually Interested next.